D3xter1922/Project-Snapify/README.md

 MetaMask Snaps is a system that allows anyone to safely expand the capabilities of MetaMask.
 A _snap_ is a program that we run in an isolated environment that can customize the wallet experience.

-## The Different Functionalities of Snap-ify are:
+## The Different Functionalities of Snapify are:
 ### 1. Snapatar for Games
 ### 2. Snapatar for Social meda and content shairng
 ### 2. Snapomoto